 - Leaving an answering machine message without revealing that he or she is trying to collect a debt and giving a personal and company name.

 - Threatening you with wage garnishment or seizure of property without indicating that first the creditor will have to win a court judgment.

 If you sue a collection company for FDCPA violations, you may be able to collect damages for physical or emotional distress, wages lost if you’ve had problems at work because of debt collectors’ calls, and return of garnished wages.
 Over and above these awards, you also may be eligible for up to $1,000 in damages if you can prove that FDCPA violations were committed.
 When you sue for FDCPA violations, the court often also awards the debtor’s attorney’s fees and costs.

 The message is that there are strict limits on how creditors and collection companies must act in their efforts to collect debts.
 If you think your rights may have been violated, call the skilled Castle Rock, Colorado lawyers at Robinson & Henry.
-Phone 303-688-0944 today for immediate help and a free consultation.
+Phone 303-688-0944 today for immediate help and an assessment.